lino-framework/book/docs/dev/polls/index.rst

 #.
 The **main menu** of a Lino application is defined in the
     :meth:`setup_menu <lino.core.site.Site.setup_menu>` method.
 At
     least in the simplest case.
-We will come back on this in :doc:`/dev/menu`.
+More about this in :doc:`/dev/menu`.

 Lino uses some tricks to make Django settings modules more pleasant to work with, especially if you maintain Lino sites for several